Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Sparse Pursuit Algorithm for Shifted Continuous Patterns

 for $s\in\Z$.

-While the exact meaning of the parameters depends on the specific application, which will be explained later, $y_{\eta_j,\theta_j}$ can be imagined as the spectrum of the instrument with the number $\eta_j$, and $\theta_j$ can contain additional parameters like the inharmonicity.
+{For a preliminary intuition}, $y_{\eta_j,\theta_j}$ can be {understood} as the spectrum of the instrument with the number $\eta_j$, and $\theta_j$ can contain additional parameters that influence the exact shape of the pattern, like the width of the peaks and the inharmonicity.

 In order to formalize the approximation, we define a \emph{loss function} to be minimized.
 The first natural choice for such a loss function is the $\ell_2$ distance, but it is not ideal for use in magnitude frequency spectra, as it focuses very much on the high-volume parts of the spectrum, and the same applies to other $\ell_p$ (quasi-)distances for $p>0$.